Is Amazon Prime Video for you?

-When Jeff Bezos' Amazon purchased Love Film, a former DVD rental service that had recently moved into online streaming, it was clear that they weren't content with just being the world's largest online physical retailer.
+When Amazon purchased Love Film, a former DVD rental service that had recently moved into online streaming, it was clear that they weren't content with just being the world's largest online physical retailer.
 The product they eventually developed from the Love Film template is now Amazon Prime Video, their first foray into the world of streaming.

 What is Amazon Prime Video?

 Amazon Prime Video comes free with an Amazon Prime subscription.
 So if you're already signed up to Amazon Prime for the super speedy next day delivery or to access books through your Kindle, you'll be able to access Prime Video as well.

 If you're not signed up however, the subscription fee of £7.99 a month makes this one of the cheapest streaming TV deals available.
 While mainly servicing their own original programming and films, Amazon Prime Video also contains a large selection of classic and independent Film and TV, as well as a growing selection of live sporting events and the option to add-on various live TV channels to your subscription.
 Some of these are free and others come at an additional cost.

 What are the best Amazon Prime TV shows?

 Amazon Prime Video is home to a growing range of Amazon Original titles.
 While there isn't the same level of slick consistency you see from Netflix, Amazon has brought out a good range of TV titles that have gained critical acclaim.
 Plus these days it's the only place you can see Clarkson, Hammond and May if you were a fan of Top Gear!
 Here's our favourite 5:

 1. Fleabag – A sharp, witty and infinitely rewatchable comedy created by future national treasure Phoebe Waller-Bridge about navigating life in London.